KayseMca/KayseMca/README.md

 ## WHO AM I? :superhero_man:
 <img align="right" height="220" width="375" alt="" src="./img/Code typing-pana.svg" />
-I'm Mohamed, I'm a recently graduated student at the department of computer and information systems.
+I'm a recently graduated student at the department of computer and information systems.
 A passionate individual who loves building web applications, beside this have more interest in data Analysis and Cyber Security.

 I recently, completed my 6 months long internship, where I honed my full stack  development skills.
 Ideally, I would like to continue to specialize in software engineering.
 <br />